THE SORREL and Hibiscus Huggie Earrings

 Available in: Sterling Silver, 18K Gold Vermeil (18K Gold over Sterling Silver), 10K, 14K, 18K and 24K Solid Gold.

-Made with fair trade African gold and conflict-free fine metals.
+Made with fairly sourced African gold, recycled, and conflict-free fine metals.

 Earring measures 13mm in diameter.